Which Method Is Used To Change The Value Of The Preferred Node In A Cluster?

 To start a new cluster resource yous need the respective identifier.
 Proceed as follows:

-- Log in as rootand start thecrminteractive shell:
+rootand start thecrminteractive shell: -

-- Start the resource with startand press the →| central to testify all known resources:crm(live)resource#beginningID
+startand press the →| central to testify all known resources:crm(live)resource#beginningID

 A resource will be automatically restarted if it fails, but each failure raises the resources's failcount.
 If a migration-threshold has been set for that resource, the node will no longer be allowed to run the resource when the number of failures has reached the migration threshold.

-- To clean up the resource dlm, for example:root #crmresource cleanup dlm
+dlm, for example:root #crmresource cleanup dlm

 Go along as follows to remove a cluster resources:

-- Log in as rootand start thecrminteractive trounce:
+rootand start thecrminteractive trounce: -

 Although resources are configured to automatically fail over (or migrate) to other nodes of the cluster if a hardware or software failure occurs, you can besides manually move a resource to another node using either Hawk2 or the command line.